tumaer/SciML/_sources/lecture/rnn.md

 For ease of notation, this has to be broken down into two subcases:

-1. $T'=T$ i.e. we have the same length of input- and output-sequences
+1. $T'=T$, i.e., we have the same length of input- and output-sequences
-2. $T' \neq T$, i.e. we have different lengths between the input- and the output-sequence
+2. $T' \neq T$, i.e,. we have different lengths between the input- and the output-sequence

 ```{figure} ../imgs/rnn/rnn_seq2seq.png
 ---